DoDAO-io/dodao-defi-course/generated/summaries/smart_contracts.md

   included in the next available block.

 - Miner Extractable Value
   * Any actor can see transactions in the mempool by running or communicating with mining nodes.
   * This observation allows for front-running (legal in the DeFi space) to miners.
-If miner encounters a large order, they can plave their order before that, hence the miners are incentivised to do so.
+If miner encounters a large order, they can plan their order before that, hence the miners are incentivised to do so.
   * Miner extractable value (MEV) is a measure of the profit that the miner could make by including, excluding or re-ordering transactions.
   * This is one of the drawback of the Proof of work consensus mechanism.
 Obfuscating transactions can mitigate MEV, thus hiding from miners how they might profit from transactions.

  **Smart Contracts, Gas and Oracles**